rodrigofre/az900-studynotes/README.md

 	- Azure Advisor: how to optimize Azure for security best practices, cost savings, reliability, operational excellence and performance
 		- Recommendations
 		- Possible to create alerts depending on category and impact
+	- Azure PowerShell
+	- Azure Cloud Shell
+	- Azure REST API
+	- Azure Portal
 ## Azure Core products
 ### Azure Compute: on-demand computing power
-- Easy to provision new resources
+- Easy to provision new computing resources, like disks, processors, memory, networking and operating systems
 - Pay as you use
 - No need to manage infrastructure with PaaS options
 - Scale depending on workloads